ursjoss/lola-sumup/README.md

 Commands:
-  prepare  Prepares an enriched intermediate file from the original `SumUp` sales report CSV and transaction report CSV export   Consumes the (potentially redacted) intermediate file and exports to different special purpose CSV files close    Run the monthly closing process help     Print this message or the help of the given subcommand(s)
+  prepare  Prepares an enriched intermediate file from the original `SumUp` sales report CSV and transaction report CSV export   Consumes the (potentially redacted) intermediate file and exports to different special purpose Excel files close    Run the monthly closing process help     Print this message or the help of the given subcommand(s)